Raised on a steady diet of Guy Clark, Pink Floyd,

 My teens were my metal guitar virtuoso days, complete with the long hair, leather jacket, and basketball shoes.

 I entered Berklee College of Music with visions of becoming Steve Vai or John Petrucci, and I left wanting to be more like Robbie Robertson after studying with Pat Pattison and Jimmy Kachulis.

-After college, I embarked on a strange career of writing recording and performing music and building and repairing stringed instruments, which is how I make my living now.
+After college, I embarked on a career of writing recording and performing music and building and repairing stringed instruments, which is how I make my living now.